-It is against this background that we come to the evening of 22 March 2016, when Radebe was murdered outside one of the two homes he had in this area.
+It is against this background that we come to the evening of 22 March 2016, when Radebe was murdered outside one of the two homes

-Radebe's family and friends said that the two men posing as police officers were driving a hijacked white VW Polo sedan with a flashing blue siren on the roof.
-A curious dimension, they said, was that the car had allegedly been hijacked shortly before the murder, and the two hijack victims were still in the car.
-His close family and friends claimed that these witnesses were not properly interviewed by police, and that the abandoned vehicle was not examined by forensics experts.
+Radebe's family and friends said that the two men posing as police officers were driving a hijacked white VW Polo sedan with a flashing they said, was that the car had allegedly been close family and friends claimed that these witnesses were not properly interviewed by police, and that the abandoned vehicle was not examined by forensics experts.

 These suggestions of mismanagement add to the widely held suspicion that Radebe's death was not a 'routine' murder.
-Nonhle Mbuthuma, a fellow executive-committee member of the ACC, for one, is convinced that Radebe was the victim of a coordinated hit, a consequence of his influential role in the committee: 'He was the stronghold of the ACC,' said Mbuthuma.
+Nonhle Mbuthuma, a fellow executive-committee member of the ACC, for one, is convinced that Radebe was the victim of a coordinated hit. a consequence of his influential role in the committee: 'He was the stronghold of the ACC,' said Mbuthuma.
 'He was loud.
 He was not hiding ...
 He could see that the strategy was to weaken the leadership of the ACC, so that mining could go ahead.
 The strategy was to get rid of the leaders, to kill the resistance.'